gidavies/AzureDevOps-UKGovRefArch/README.md

 We may want the infrastructure deployment into production to require an approval.

-1. In the Pipeline view select the Production stage pre-deployment, enable Pre-deployment approvals and add the Team Project group and yourself as an example of giving a group and an individual approvals.
+1. In the Pipeline view select the Production stage pre-deployment, enable Pre-deployment approvals and add either the Team Project group and/or yourself as an example of giving either a group and/or an individual approval.
 Click the close button when done:
 <img src="images/S8_1.jpg" width="624"/>
 2. Save the pipeline.

-Now the approvers will be notified and the deployment into production will not take place until approval has been given.
+Now the approvers will be notified (via email by default but into other tools as required such as Teams or Slack) and the deployment into production will not take place until approval has been given.

 ## Step 9: Create a release